cwcyau/hdruk-rl/README.md

 If time allows, application to real world datasets will be undertaken but this is principally a methodological learning and development project.
 You will therefore be guided to develop skills in generating suitable artificial but real-world inspired data sets for model development.

+## Project Tasks

+### Multi-state regression models

+### Markov decision processes

+An understanding of Markov decision processes (MDP) is vital for the study of reinforcement learning.
+Following your reading on the topic:

+1. Implement a simple

 ## Milestones

 Date    | Deliverable |